simpeter/apd/docs/lab0.md

 ## Start an Experiment

-To start a new experiment, go to your CloudLab dashboard's  [`Project Profile`](https://www.cloudlab.us/user-dashboard.php#projectprofiles) page.
+To start a new experiment, follow these steps:

+1. Select a profile: go to your CloudLab dashboard's  [`Project Profile`](https://www.cloudlab.us/user-dashboard.php#projectprofiles) page.
 Go to `cse453repo` profile and click `instantiate` button.
-You can configure the number of machines you need (maximum 10) and select mode.
+2. Parameterize: select the lab you are working on.
+Optionally, you can configure the number of server machines (maximum 10) and the number of client machines.
 Click on `Next` to move to the next page.
-Name and choose the cluster you want to start your experiment.
+3. Finalize: Name and choose the cluster you want to start your experiment.
 For more information on the hardware CloudLab provides, please refer to this [page](http://docs.cloudlab.us/hardware.html).
+We also recommend checking the [resource availability](https://www.cloudlab.us/resinfo.php) page to make sure you select a cluster with enough machines.
+4. Schedule: Optionally, select when you would like to start this experiment.
+If you want to start your experiment immediately, skip this step and click `Finish`.

 It may take a few mintues for the experiment to start.
 Once the experiment is created, you should be able to view the information under the [`Experiments`](https://www.cloudlab.us/user-dashboard.php#experiments) page.